 We have a vision.
 A vision of a wildlife rich environment in which there is a careful balance between us and all the other creatures we share our world with.

-When the ‘State of Nature 2019’ report was published last year, it made sombre reading.
+When the ‘State of Nature 2019’ report was published two years ago, it made sombre reading.
 It looked back over fifty years of monitoring to see how nature had changed in the UK, with a particular focus on the last ten years.

 Of the 696 species monitored, the indicator shows there has been a decline of 13% in average abundance since 1970 and over the last ten years a drop of 6%.